 When a corporation is formed, stakeholders typically consider outside factors that could impact the success of the company, examining competitors, ensuring access to reliable vendors, seeking to establish banking relationships that will allow the company to hold steady through the ebb and flow of business.
 In short, those with an investment in the business take the time and trouble required to protect the business against any number of external threats and potential obstacles.

-It may be natural that stakeholders rarely consider themselves and those working by their sides as risks to be managed, but in truth, stakeholders have the potential to stall or harm a business more than most outside influences.
+It may be natural that stakeholders, especially for larger organizations, rarely consider themselves and those working by their sides as risks to be managed, but in truth, stakeholders have the potential to stall or harm a business more than most outside influences.
 Of course, that is virtually never a stakeholder’s intention.
 However, lack of clarity when entering into stakeholder relationships can derail a business and the personal and professional relationships that underlie it.

 General Corporate Stakeholder Roles

 For the typical corporation, the key stakeholders fall into one or more of the following categories:

 Under some circumstances, additional stakeholders come into play.
 Some examples include the formation of a partnership or joint venture.
 While each of these roles has a general definition that informs the rights and responsibilities of the stakeholder, ensuring an effective working relationship requires much more specificity.

 Defining Stakeholder Roles

 Some corporate roles are defined, at least to some degree, in documents other than stakeholder agreements.
 For example, the roles of Directors and Officers will be defined in the corporate bylaws.

 Definition of Corporate Stakeholder Roles in Formation Documents